Safwan-ST/Providers-API-documents/README.md

 ## 🌐 General APIs

 The General APIs provide access to a variety of services and product-related data.
 These endpoints are essential for fetching information about available services, products, and providers.
 They facilitate the process of searching and filtering products based on different criteria.
-There are two types of services within the General APIs: **Simple Services** and **Complex Services**.
 Go to General APIs from [HERE](docs/general)

-### Simple Services
-Simple services are straightforward and easy to manage.
-They involve basic tasks that do not require intricate scheduling or multiple steps.
-You can find the documentation for simple services [HERE](docs/general/SimpleServices).

-### Complex Services
-Complex services involve multiple steps and may require additional parameters, such as scheduling appointments or selecting specific providers.
-For more details on complex services, visit the [complex services documentation](docs/general/ComplexServices).

-### Highlights
-- **Service Information**: Fetch details about various services and products.
-- **Provider Search**: Find available service providers based on specific criteria.
-- **Scheduling**: Manage and pick schedules for services.

 ---